-On the beach itself, you’ll enjoy fun water activities like kayaking and kitesurfing.
+Roll into the surf off the stretch of sand to enjoy fun water activities like kayaking and kitesurfing.

 The town of St Heliers is also a great place to while away the day.
-There’s a handful of great cafés and restaurants in the area.
-Settle in to indulge in a quick cup of coffee & a dessert.
+Settle in at one of the great cafés and restaurants in the area to indulge in a quick cup of coffee & a dessert.
 Or slip your visit into the evening to enjoy an upscale French or Italian meal.

 Like other Auckland west coast beaches, Bethells Beach showcases New Zealand North Island’s wilder side.
 While the beach itself is a hit, what’s most amazing here are the marvels pitched around it.

 Spending a day at Bethells Beach, you can enjoy an array of activities, including surfing and hiking.
 Take time to wander along sand dunes and meander on hiking trails (including the Te Henga Walkway).
 You can also explore its cave to get the full experience of this rugged slice of nature.

 Long Bay Beach

 Long Bay Beach is located on the eastern coast of the North Shore.
 The lovely one-kilometre-long stretch of sand is set alongside the forested Long Bay Regional Park.
 It also connects to the 970-hectare Long Bay-Okura Marine Reserve.

 Compared to other North Shore beaches, Long Bay Beach is further-flung.
 The advantage?
 It’s often quieter than its southerly siblings.

 Even if you catch a more hectic day, though, you’ll have no trouble finding a more isolated beach within walking distance.